 I find this view of Daoust’s interesting, and I certainly recognize strong survivalist intuitions in myself, even as I claim to hold, and publicly defend, values focused primarily on the reduction of suffering.
 And one can reasonably wonder what the considerations surveyed above, as well as similar considerations about the priorities and motives that evolution has naturally instilled in us, imply for our evaluation of such a (perhaps tacitly shared) survivalist ethic?

 I would tentatively suggest that they imply we should view this survivalist ethic with skepticism.
 We should expect evolution to have given us a strong urge for survival at virtually any cost, and to view survival — if not of our own individual bodies, then at least of our own group and bloodline — as being intrinsically important; arguably even the most important thing of all.
 Yet I would argue that this is an implausible ethical view.
 Specifically, to accept continued survival at virtually any cost, including the cost of increasing the net amount of extreme suffering in the world, is, I would argue, highly implausible.
 Beyond that, one can argue that we, for evolutionary reasons, also wildly overestimate the ethical badness of an empty world, and grossly misjudge the value of the absence of sentience.
-Indeed, on a pure sentiocentric view, such an absence is just as good as deep, dreamless sleep.
+Indeed, on a purely sentiocentric view, such an absence is just as good as deep, dreamless sleep.
 And what is so bad about that?